Cost of student living

 • Branded clothing is more expensive to buy in-store in London than it is in Portsmouth

-Manchester is a growing student city and sits around the average affordability on the 2022 Natwest report.
-Numbeo reports that you need about £275 more per year to live in Manchester at the same standard of living you'd get in Portsmouth.
+Numbeo reports that you need about £270 more per year to live in Manchester at the same standard of living you'd get in Portsmouth.

 Looking at the top spends for students in Numbeo when comparing Portsmouth and Manchester, you'll find that: